My body, my story

 What words do we choose to describe them?

-How would we talk to them, if possible?
+How would we talk to them, if it were possible?

 Through this new series of portraits, NOO celebrates the plurality, resilience, beauty and strength of our bodies.

-Sincere and profound conversations, to question the relationship we have with them, the way we look at them, the weight of norms and the quest for an often tumultuous love.
+Sincere and profound conversations, to examine the relationship we have with them, the way we look at them, the weight of norms and the quest for a love that is often tumultuous.

-In the privacy of her Marseille home, we met Parysatis , co-founder of the Harmony Homes collection of hotel homes, who spoke to us about the years of control, the revelation of motherhood and the weight of social networks.
+In the intimacy of her Marseille home, we met Parysatis , co-founder of the Harmony Homes collection of hotel houses, who spoke to us about years of control, the revelation of motherhood and the weight of social networks.

 Who are you, Parysatis?

-I am the co-founder of a collection of hotel homes, Harmony Homes , which offers both travel and investment opportunities.
-A Marseille resident for 5 years, I live here with my family, my daughter and my husband.
+I am the co-founder of Harmony Homes , a collection of hotel properties that offers both travel and investment opportunities.
+A resident of Marseille for the past five years, I live here with my family, my daughter and my husband.

 What is your relationship with your body today?

 I would say I'm in transition.
-I spent many years controlling my body, until my postpartum period when I experienced a total letting go.
+I spent many years controlling my body, until after childbirth when I experienced a complete letting go.
 Today, with the help of reading in particular, I'm learning to see my body as a friend, almost a temple even.
-I really want to take care of it today, to bring it good things - on the outside, but also on the inside.
+I really want to take care of it now, to give it good things—both externally and internally.

 You mentioned reading.
-Can you share with us some of the ones that had a fundamental impact on your relationship with your body?
+Can you share with us the books that have had a fundamental impact on your relationship with your body?

 There are three.
-The first is Make Your Glucose Revolution by Jessie Inchauspé.
-I would also mention Your Health Optimized by Emilie Steinbach.
-And the last is called The Let Them Theory , by Mel Robbins.
-We discover - among other things - the story of an obese man, who does nothing to change, and his wife who fights against it.
-In the subtext, the subjects raised are those of willpower, awareness, effort... and the present moment.
-The author explains that human beings almost always choose immediate pleasure rather than long-term well-being - smoking a cigarette, eating a burger...
-For me, who was obese when I was young, it was a real turning point.
-No one had explained to me in these words the concept of immediate pleasure and the discomfort it can generate in the long term, with all the guilt that goes with it.
-The guilt of not being strong enough, courageous enough, or capable of taking control of one's life.
+The first is *Make Your Glucose Revolution* by Jessie Inchauspé.
+I would also mention *Your Health Optimized* by Emilie Steinbach.
+And the last is *Let Them Theory * by Mel Robbins.
+It tells—among other things—the story of an obese man who does nothing to change, and his wife who fights against it.
+The underlying themes are willpower, awareness, effort… and the present moment.
+The author explains that human beings almost always choose immediate pleasure over long-term well-being—smoking a cigarette, eating a burger… For me, having been obese when I was young, it was a real eye-opener.
+No one had ever explained to me in those words the concept of immediate pleasure and the long-term distress it can generate, along with all the guilt that comes with it.
+The guilt of not being strong enough, brave enough, or capable enough to take control of my life.

 How has motherhood changed your relationship with your body?